 Key Takeaways: What’s the Future of Psychedelics in Rhode Island?

-Drug laws in Rhode Island are likely to remain the same in the short term.
+Drug laws in Rhode Island will likely remain the same in the short term.
 However, when the topic is brought up at the federal level, we may see some significant changes start to happen.

 MDMA, ketamine, psilocybin, and DMT may all become legal for therapeutic applications (psychedelic-assisted psychotherapy), while natural psychedelics such as magic mushrooms will likely become decriminalized for personal consumption.